 Farhad Ismael said at the gathering he did not agree that Turkey's actions were for peace.

 Kurdistan, which Ms Othmani was named after, is an area considered to be the ancestral homeland of the Kurdish people.
-The area was divided up after World War I between the modern states of Iraq, Iran, Turkey, Syria and Armenia.
+The area was divided up after World War I between the modern states of Iraq, Iran, Turkey and Syria.

 Since then, there have been various movements towards Kurdish autonomy in regions of Iraq, Iran and northern Syria.
 Autonomous Kurdish regions within Iran and Iraq are recognised by their respective governments, but Turkey remains resistant.